Best insoles for shin splints in 2019

-Every runner knows that shin splints will ruin your run and stop you from training for the day.
+Every runner knows that shin splints will ruin your run and stop you from training for the day (and potentially a few more).
 Sometimes the cause of your shin splints is running on poor quality shoes and you are going to need to pick up a new pair to resolve the problem.
 However that is not always the case.
 In some situations all you need to do is pick up a pair of insoles for shin splints!
 In this guide we have broken down the best insoles for shin splints so you can keep your current shoes and keep on running with this minor upgrade.

 There are lots of different insoles on the market, designed to replace the current insole in your shoes so you can keep proper arch and foot support when running.